 A major concern for individuals dealing with bipolar II is the greater risk of suicidal thoughts and behaviors when compared to Bipolar I.

-The origins of bipolar disorder
+The origins of Bipolar disorder

 The exact cause of Bipolar disorder isn’t currently known, but various research studies are indicating that it is a combination of genetics, environment, and altered brain structure.
+Here are some of the risk factors that research has shown can contribute to Bipolar disorder:

 Bipolar disorder affects approximately 5.7 million adult Americans, or about 2.6% of the U.S. population age 18 and older every year.”
 (National Institute of Mental Health)..